vnteles/cellowm/readme.md

 ##### In case of bugs, please, write an issue. pull requests are welcome too 😁
 ---

+## Known bugs
+- celloc not recognizing some options
+- reload crash the wm
+- resizing isn't natural

 ## Thanks
 - sowm
 - bswm